What Can You Do if the Tenant Doesn’t Allow for Viewings?

 The Tenant Has the Right of Possession Until the Tenancy Agreement Ends

 If you think that the tenant loses the right of possession to the property or the rights become void when the tenancy agreement is about to end then you must know that this assumption is incorrect.
-A tenant has the right of possession of the property until the final day of the tenancy agreement and until then, it is up to the tenant to decide whether to grant you, or anybody else you might bring along, the permission to enter the house.
+A tenant has the right of possession of the property until the final day of the tenancy agreement and until then, it is up to the tenant to decide whether to grant you, or anybody else you might bring along, the permission to enter the rental property.

 What Can You Do to Make the Tenant Agree to Viewings

-A good way of ensuring that the tenant does not get offended at the mention of viewings and allows you to bring some visitors to the house for the purpose of checking it out is to maintain a good relation with the tenant.
+A good way of ensuring that the tenant does not get offended at the mention of viewings and allows you to bring some visitors to the house for the purpose of checking it out is to maintain a good relationship with the tenant.
 If you are on good terms with the tenant then it is likely that the tenant would allow for the viewings whenever possible out of respect for you.

 What you must understand is since the tenant holds the power here and you should find ways to work around the tenant’s schedule.
 It would be a great idea to actually ask the tenant about when the tenant can accommodate a viewing in the next three weeks rather than telling the tenant assertively about the time of the viewing.
 Letting the tenant decide this would ensure that the tenant doesn’t feel pressurized and can choose a time to his/her liking.